 Katherine A.D.
 Krueger

-Kate is a Senior Associate at VHPM.
-For more than seven years, she has specialized in helping clients in the biological and biochemical arts fields, evaluating, developing and managing global patent portfolios, as well as performing opinion work.
+Kate is is a partner at VHPM and a registered US Patent Attorney.
+For more than eight years, she has specialized in helping clients in the biological and biochemical arts fields, evaluating, developing and managing global patent portfolios, as well as performing opinion work.
 Kate assists clients with inventions related to molecular biology, cellular biology, immunology, gene therapy, RNA inhibition, polymer materials, nanoparticles and diagnostics.
 When she’s not at work, Kate and her husband are busy raising two daughters.
 When she does get a moment to herself, Kate enjoys reading.

-Kate’s Most Recent Book: All the Light We Cannot See
+Kate’s Most Recent Book: Anthony Doerr’s All the Light We Cannot See.

 University of Minnesota Law School, J.D., cum laude, 2009